‘Texas should not have to bear the burden’ | Governor buses undocumented migrants to DC

+WASHINGTON — Editor's Note: A previous version of this article erroneously referred to those on the bus as undocumented migrants.
+All of the migrants were processed by CBP and released with notices to appear at a future date for their immigration hearings.

-WASHINGTON — Texas Gov. Greg Abbott (R) has announced that a bus full of undocumented migrants has officially arrived in D.C. -- a situation that some doubted would actually come to fruition, speculating the suggestion was more theatrical than literal.
+Texas Gov. Greg Abbott (R) has announced that a bus carrying approximately 30 people seeking asylum arrived in D.C.
+Wednesday -- a situation that some doubted would actually come to fruition, speculating the suggestion was more theatrical than literal.
+A second bus arrived from Texas around 3:30 a.m.
+Thursday.

 The governor did not specify how many migrants total are being bused to the capital.
 It was not specified what, if any, resources the migrants would be provided.